Treats or prevents infections caused by bacteria. This medicine is a cephalosporin antibiotic.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, if you are allergic to penicillin or any other drugs, or if you have kidney disease, liver disease, or a history of colitis or other digestive problems.
+- Tell your doctor if you are pregnant or breastfeeding, if you had an allergic reaction to penicillin or any other drugs, or if you have kidney disease, liver disease, or a history of colitis or other digestive problems.

 - This medicine may affect the results of some glucose tests.
 If you have diabetes, ask your doctor about testing your glucose levels while you are using this medicine.

 - This medicine may cause severe diarrhea for 2 or more months after you stop taking it.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.